tiyd-rails-2016-01/tiyd-rails-2016-01.github.io/during/week6/1/index.md

 **Challenge:** [ActiveRecord](https://github.com/masonfmatthews/rails_assignments/blob/master/challenges/rails_active_record.md)

-* Agile
+* Agile Principles
+  * ON BOARD: Style matters early
   * How did it feel to have to match GitHub's pages exactly?
-  * ON BOARD: Beware Baby Duck Syndrome
+  * ON BOARD: Kill your baby ducks
   * [XKCD on Breaking Someone's Workflow](https://xkcd.com/1172/)
+  * ON BOARD: Balance DB-first and UI-first
 * Random Topics
   * How to use modules on this assignment!
   * `include` vs. `extend`